 The following criteria vary from the standard screen criteria listed above.
-These criteria specifically apply to lower flow, surface-oriented screens (e.g.- small rotating drum screens).
-Forty cfs is the approximate cut off; however, some smaller diversions may be required to apply the general criteria listed above, while some larger diversions may be allowed to use the "small screen" criteria below.
-NMFS will decide on a case-by-case basis depending on site constraints.
+These criteria specifically apply to small screens.
+Forty cfs is the approximate cut off: however, some smaller diversions may be required to apply the general criteria listed above, while some larger diversions may be allowed to use the Asmall screen@ criteria below.
+NOAA will decide on a case-by-case basis depending on site constraints.

-1. The required screen area is a function of the approach velocity listed in Section B, Approach Velocity, Parts 1, 2, and 3 above.
-Note that "maximum" refers to the greatest flow diverted, not necessarily the water right.

-2. Screen Orientation:

-- a.
-For screen lengths six feet or less, screen orientation may be angled perpendicular to the flow. - b.
+- 1. The required screen area is a function of the approach velocity listed in Section B, Approach Velocity, Parts 1, 2, and 3 above.
+Note that Amaximum@ refers to the greatest flow diverted, not necessarily the water right. - 2.
+Screen Orientation: - a.
+For screen lengths six feet or less, screen orientation may be angles perpendicular to the flow.

+- b.
 For screen lengths greater than six feet, screen-to-flow angle must be less than 45 degrees.
 (See Section C Sweeping Velocity, part 1). - c.
 For drum screens, design submergence shall be 75% of drum diameter.
 Submergence shall not exceed 85%, nor be less than 65% of drum diameter. - d.
-Minimum bypass pipe diameter shall be 10 in (25.4 cm), unless otherwise approved by NMFS. - e.
-Minimum pipe depth is 1.8 in (4.6 cm) and is controlled by designing the pipe gradient for minimum bypass flow.
+Minimum bypass pipe diameter shall be 10 inches (25.4 cm), unless otherwise approved by NOAA. - e.
+Minimum pipe depth is 1.8 inches (4.6 cm) and is controlled by designing the pipe gradient for minimum bypass flow.

-Questions concerning this document can be directed to NMFS Hydraulic Engineering Staff at:
+Questions concerning this document can be directed to NOAA Hydraulic Engineering Staff at:

-National Marine Fisheries Service Southwest Region 777 Sonoma Ave.
-Room 325 Santa Rosa, CA 95402 Phone: 707-575-6050 dieda Diag- Jacon
+National Oceanic and Atmospheric Administration Fisheries Southwest Region 777 Sonoma Ave., Room 325 Santa Rosa, CA 95402